"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Alpha Bassie Mansaray, Adikali Kaba Sesay and Abil Beken.
+Alpha Bassie Mansaray, Adikali Kaba Sesay, Abil Beken.
 Assessing the level of knowledge on the morphology and causes of ankle injury among adolescent boys football players in Njala town.
-International Journal of Physical Education, Sports and Health.
-2017; 4(6): 203-207.
+Int J Phys Educ Sports Health 2017;4(6):203-207.